robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ### Caribou socioecology

-Here, we use caribou (Rangifer tarandus) as a case study to develop scale-dependent multilayer networks based on temporal (seasonal), spatial (habitat type), and social (visual and auditory perception).
+Here, we use caribou as a case study to develop scale-dependent multilayer networks based on temporal (seasonal), spatial (habitat type), and social (visual and auditory perception).
 Caribou are gregarious ungulates with fission-fusion dynamics (Lesmerises et al. 2018) that display temporal (Peignier et al. 2019) and spatial (Webber et al. unpublished data) variation in social networks.
 In winter, caribou dig holes in the snow, termed craters to access forage (Bergerud 1974).
 As a result, caribou tend to occupy and re-use craters once they are established.
 The average area of craters dug by caribou in Newfoundland was 0.41 m2 (SD = 0.48; Mayor et al. 2009) and crater density, which varies based on snow condition, depth, and local caribou density, can range from 366–1980 craters/ha (Bergerud 1974).
 There is therefore considerably less access to forage than when the landscape is snow-free.
-Importantly, craters exist on the landscape at multiple scales: the carter scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
+Importantly, craters exist on the landscape at multiple
+scales: the crater scale (a single crater), the feeding area scale (multiple craters in close proximity), and the winter range scale (all craters within an individual’s range) (Mayor et al. 2009).
 The distribution of craters on the landscape is therefore heterogeneous and access to vegetation in winter is highly variable among individual caribou.

 ### Caribou location data